chaconnewu/awesome-augmented/awesomes/awesome-osx-command-line.md

   <a href="http://www.finkproject.org">
    Fink
   </a>
   - The full world of Unix Open Source software for Darwin.
+A little outdated.
  </li>
  <li>
   <a href="http://brew.sh">
    Homebrew
   </a>
-  - The missing package manager for OS X.
+  - The missing package manager for OS X. The most popular choice.
  </li>
  <li>
   <a href="https://www.macports.org">
    MacPorts
   </a>
   - Compile, install and upgrade either command-line, X11 or Aqua based open-source software.
+Very clean, it's what I use.
  </li>
 </ul>
 <h2>